caz1que/OMW-Achievements/README.md

 - starting a conversation with a specific NPC
 - joining a faction
 - gaining a certain rank in a faction
+- visiting certain cells
+- reading certain books
+- equipping certain items
 - performing different actions a certain number of times (e.g., reading a book 50 times, etc.)

 After opening the achievement, the player receives a notification in the upper right corner of the screen (by default).
-You can change position of notification in the mod settings (version of mod v1.1.1+ or version of framework v1.1.0+ required).
+You can change position of notification in the mod settings.

 The `o` button is used by default to open the achievement widget.
 Note that there are hidden achievements, the number of which is shown at the end of the list.